ASERG-STELA/shu-development-process/deployment-support-feedback/README.md

 ## 1. Introduction

-This step contains guidance regarding assessment, reports and presentations.
+This is the final step of the software development lifecycle.
+This step contains guidance regarding assessment, reports and presentations which you will encounter during this course, especially at Levels 5 and 6.
 We also consider evaluation, reporting and reflection as part of this last step.

 ## 2. Table of Contents